hexoced/hexoced/README.md

 - 👋 Hi, I’m @hexoced
 - 👀 I’m interested in practicing the technology i am learning.
-- 🌱 I’m currently learning ASP.NET, C#, Golang
+- 🌱 I’m currently learning Golang, Angular
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me => martinangeloski@gmail.com